microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/examples/New-MgBetaTeamworkWorkforceIntegration.md

 New-MgBetaTeamworkWorkforceIntegration -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaTeamworkWorkforceIntegration Cmdlet.
+This example shows how to use the New-MgBetaTeamworkWorkforceIntegration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).